 This course followed a structure that was common to the Astral Travel and Dreams and the Esoteric Wisdom courses.
 It ran for nine weeks (originally eight and later expanded to nine), with each individual week being split into two parts, a topic for the week and then the practical weekly exercise that related to the topic and allowed a person to get firsthand experience of what they were learning.

-If a person attended this course online, they received the topic and weekly exercise in .pdf format which they could download, read and study at home.
+If a person attended this course online, they received the topic and weekly exercise in PDF format which they could download, read, and study at home.
 Mysticweb offered complementary private course forums on its website for participants in this course.
 These forums provided a place to interact with other participants, ask questions to qualified teachers, discuss any problems with the exercises, and gain motivation to apply the course material in their lives.
-Along with chat rooms, this forum structure brought online participants together virtually for spiritual learning in a way that was cutting-edge during the early to mid 2000s.
+Along with the chat room, this forum structure brought online participants together virtually for spiritual learning in a way that was cutting-edge during the early-to-mid 2000s.